 4K broadcasting isn't as far off as you think

 Although BBC North controller of production Mark Harrison notes that, "We are years away from being able to make and transmit in 4K," broadcasters are already gearing up for the 4K revolution.
-Sony's aiming to get 4K down to a 20Mbps stream with its High Efficiency Video Coding compression – that's close to the 12Mbps currently used for some 1080p HD broadcasts, and would mean that 4K can be broadcast using the existing physical infrastructure.
+The HEVC H.265 codec brings bitrates down to around 15Mbps, close to the 12Mbps currently used for some 1080p HD broadcasts – which means that 4K could be broadcast using the existing physical infrastructure.

 "There are three pieces of the puzzle," says Keith Vidger, business development manager for digital cinema production at Sony.
 "Display technology, content - and people have been making content for years in 4K - and transmission.
 That's the thing that we have the least control over, but it seems to be taking care of itself in short order, far and away over the 20 years that it took for HD to take hold."

-It's a far cry from 3D – three years after the launch of Sky 3D, it's still got the only 3D channel in the UK.
-Unencumbered by ludicrous glasses, and with an arsenal of films, documentaries and dramas set to blast our eyes with razor-sharp detail, 4K is going to dominate our living rooms in 2013 – and beyond.
+It's a far cry from 3D – four years after the launch of Sky 3D, it's still got the only 3D channel in the UK.
+Unencumbered by ludicrous glasses, and with an arsenal of films, documentaries and dramas set to blast our eyes with razor-sharp detail, 4K is going to dominate our living rooms in 2014 – and beyond.